migarciaduran/FaithFundamentals/Markdown/FoF_Lessons/FoF_L13.md

 To be ignorant of the Scriptures is contradictory to wanting to know God's will.

-**d.
-Being filled with the Word of God yields the same results as Being filled with the Holy Spirit**
+filled with the Holy Spirit**

 Note the following parallel passages: